© Crown copyright 2011

 |No vehicle handover process.|

-What recent MOT Scheme changes have affected your VTS?
-Show me how you would obtain the most up-to-date information about the MOT Scheme standards and procedures.
+What recent MOT service changes have affected your VTS?
+Show me how you would obtain the most up-to-date information about the MOT service standards and procedures.

 - whether the MOT testing service is being used as a reference source